ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## CKEditor classes

-Let us create the "CKEditor–side" logic that supports product preview widgets in the editor content:
+Create the CKEditor–side logic that supports product preview widgets in the editor content:

-* The [`ProductPreviewEditing`](#editing-plugin) plugin will extend the editor data–layers to support the new kind of content.
+* The [`ProductPreviewEditing`](#editing-plugin) plugin will extend the editor data layers to support the new kind of content.
-* The [`InsertProductPreviewCommand`](#command) provides an easy way for the "outside world" to insert product previews into editor content.
+* The [`InsertProductPreviewCommand`](#command) provides an easy way for the "outside world" to insert product previews into the editor content.

 <info-box>
 	This guide assumes you are familiar with the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} guide which explains the basic concepts behind data structures and widgets.
 If in doubt, please refer to that guide for more information.